Stocks Fall on Wall Street as Hopes Fade for Stimulus Deal

 This week’s kick-off to earnings reporting season is also painting a mixed picture for investors.

-Goldman Sachs rose 0.3% after reporting stronger profit than analysts expected.
-U.S. Bancorp was 0.4% higher following its earnings report, which was also stronger than analysts expected.
+Goldman Sachs climbed 1.1% after reporting stronger profit than analysts expected.
+U.S. Bancorp was 0.5% higher following its earnings report, which was also stronger than analysts expected.

 Across the S&P 500, analysts are expecting companies to report another drop in profits for the summer from year-ago levels.
 But they’re forecasting the decline to moderate from the nearly 32% plunge from the spring as the economy has shown signs of improvement.